pstolarz/CRaC/README.md

 runtime footprint size.
 Most CRC libraries out there, which use lookup tables to increase CRC computation speed, base on a single 256-elements table to calculate single-byte CRC checksum.
 Such approach may by a blocker for tiny embedded platforms, where 1kB CRC-32 lookup table is too large.
-CRaC incorporates two 16-elements lookup tables, drastically reducing the footprint, without significant performance penalty (see below for details).
+CRaC incorporates 16- or 32-elements lookup tables, drastically reducing the footprint, without significant performance penalty (see below for details).

-NOTE: Single 256-elements lookup table is still possible to use by defining `CRAC_TAB256` or passing appropriate argument to `crc_algo` template.
+NOTE: Default type of LUT is chosen by defining appropriates `CRAC_TAB` macro-define or passing appropriate argument to `crc_algo` template.

 **100+ predefined CRCs**